 Generally, in warmer regions closer to the equator, transmission will be more intense and the disease is transmitted year-round.
 The highest transmission is found in Africa South of the Sahara and in parts of Oceania such as Papua New Guinea.
 In cooler regions, transmission will be less intense and more seasonal.

-Travelers who are assessed at being at high risk of developing malaria while traveling should consider carrying a full treatment course of medicines with them.
-Providing this reliable supply of medicine (formerly referred to as standby or emergency self-treatment) will ensure that travelers have immediate access to an appropriate and high quality medicine if they are diagnosed with malaria while abroad.
+Travelers who are assessed as being at high risk of developing malaria while traveling should consider carrying a full treatment course of medicines with them.
+Providing this reliable supply of medicine (formerly referred to as standby or emergency self-treatment) will ensure that travelers have immediate access to appropriate and high-quality medicine if they are diagnosed with malaria while abroad.
 Depending on the medicine they are using for prevention, this could either be atovaquone/proguanil or artemether/lumefantrine.